tahcohcat/combat-engine/README.md

 Any unpicked characters will be moved to the player on the left such that each player will receive the remaining sets etc.

+# Ideas

+ResLight, ResDark - modifies goodness of player - either could be a requirement for some characters to either be player or be enhanced.
+Seems better to make it an default attribute of each character : Good, Bad, Neutral.
+Can also be used to create some assymetric game effects.